qut-cab302/prac02/README.md

 # Shapes

+This exercise will give you experience in polymorphism.

 You are provided with the `Shape` interface.
 Create three implementations of `Shape`, implementing the volume and surface area methods required by the interface as follows:

 ## `Tetrahedron(double edge)`